-High-energy missions membership
+High-energy missions membership and other activities

 - Science working group member for the proposed ESA's Athena X-ray mission (since Apr.
 2015) - Full Member of the Cherenkov Telescope Array (CTA) future gamma-ray mission; co-applicant with Andreas Shalchi (since Dec.
+2014)

-2014) - Associate member of the H.E.S.S. gamma-ray collaboration (since Oct.
-2011) - Science working group member and SNR team co-leader for the ASTRO-H X-ray mission to be launched in 2016 (since Aug.
-2011)
+- Associate member of the H.E.S.S. gamma-ray collaboration (since Oct.
+2011) - Science working group member and SNR team co-leader for the ASTRO-H X-ray mission launched in Feb.
+2016 (since Aug.
+2011), renamed to Hitomi.
+The mission was lost in Mar.
+(2016) but scientific activities continue with the data taken during the early phase of the mission. - Chair of the CSA high-energy astrophysics Diffuse Emission Subcommittee - Member of NASA's Chandra Users Committee - Member of the Canadian Time Allocation Committee - Member of the ACURA Advisory Committee for the Square Kilometre Array (AACS) - Referee for astronomy and astrophysics journals, NASA and NSERC